Frequently Asked Questions

-Why does Safe Catch Tuna say: Do Not Drain?
+Why do Safe Catch Tuna and Salmon say: Do Not Drain?

-At Safe Catch we do not add oil, water, fillers, preservatives, or GMO-Soy broth to our tuna.
-When you open the tuna can or pouch you will find a solid tuna steak with naturally occurring fish oils and juices that are full of healthy Omega-3s.
+At Safe Catch we do not add oil, water, fillers, preservatives, or GMO-Soy broth to our tuna or salmon.
+When you open the can or pouch you will find a solid steak with naturally occurring fish oils and juices that are full of healthy Omega-3s.
 It tastes better and is better for you!

-Open the can or pouch of Safe Catch tuna and pour everything into a bowl.
-Break up the tuna with a fork, mix it up and let it reabsorb its natural oils.
-You can even break up the tuna in the pouch and eat it right out of the pouch.
-Safe Catch tuna is moist and flavorful, so it tastes great by itself or added to your favorite tuna recipe!
+Open the can or pouch of Safe Catch and pour everything into a bowl.
+Break up the meat with a fork, mix it up and let it reabsorb its natural oils.
+You can even break up the tuna or salmon in the pouch and eat it right out of the pouch.
+Safe Catch products are moist and flavorful, so they taste great by themselves or added to your favorite recipe!

-We pack all our canned products in tin free steel cans, with linings that are not made with BPA and do not have the intentional addition of BPA.
+We pack all our canned tuna and salmon products in tin free steel cans, with linings that are not made with BPA and do not have the intentional addition of BPA.
+These can linings are compliant with the strictest US and EU BPA-NI standards.
+Our sardines are packed in tin coated steel containers, with the same type of can lining as our other canned seafood products, made without BPA or intentional addition of BPA.
 Our pouched products are made with materials that are not made with BPA and do not have the intentional addition of BPA.

 Additionally, we routinely test finished product using accredited 3rd party testing labs to ensure that BPA does not find its way into our products by uncontrollable means.
 To date we have not found any detectable levels of BPA in any of our products.
 We will continue to test our products for the presence of BPA to ensure that the packaging materials we are using for all our Safe Catch products are the safest possible materials available.

 What are your tuna and salmon cans made out of?